yugr/sortcheck/README.md

 # What is this?

-SortChecker is a proof-of-concept tool to detect violations of order axioms in comparison functions passed to qsort or bsearch routines.
+SortChecker is a proof-of-concept tool to detect violations of ordering axioms in comparison functions passed to qsort or bsearch routines.
 For complex data structures it's very easy to violate one of the requirements.
 Such violations cause undefined behavior and may in practice result in all sorts